 In north Louisiana, there is great fishing in some of the most scenic places you can imagine.
 And often, these spots are available without a boat.
 Several popular state parks have public fishing piers for catching game fish like bream, crappie, catfish and bass.
 The experience is different from fishing the hotspots out in the lake, but there are plenty of fish to be caught.
 And a family outing on the pier is one sure to make memories.

-Here are six north Louisiana bank fishing spots you should try:
+Here are five north Louisiana bank fishing spots you should try:

 The pier at the Lake Bistineau State Park, near Minden, is in a protected cove on the meandering 15,000 acre lake, one of the oldest in the state dating back to 1935.
 Its moss laden cypress trees provide great cover and a scenic backdrop for bass, bream and red-ear sunfish, catfish, yellow bass.